ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 To say I'm excited is an understatement!
 100 isn't a sustainable business, yet it's a milestone that validates I'm headed in the right direction.
 If you can get 100 customers, you can scale beyond that to 200, 400, 1000 etc.

 Simply <a href="/idea-to-launch-in-11-years">getting to launch day was a hurdle</a>.
 Reaching 100 customers fills me with optimism.
-Like this idea for Jack has potential.
+Like this idea for With Jack has potential.
 It's got legs.

 <h3>How Did I Get 100 Customers?</h3>